Michael Haussman

 Michael Haussman is an American director, writer, and artist, living in Rome, Italy.

 Career

 Michael Haussman's music videos have won several awards, including six MTV Video Music Awards and a Museum of Modern Art Award.

 Past films include: Rhinoceros Hunting In Budapest, starring Nick Cave, which premiered at the Sundance Film Festival; Blind Horizon, starring Sam Shepard; The Unsinkable Henry Morgan, which also premiered at Sundance Film Festival; and The Audition, which premiered at the Venice International Film Festival.

-Michael Haussman's most recent art exhibition, Gravity, premiered at Los Angeles Pacific Design Center.
+In 2012 Michael Haussman's most art exhibition, Gravity, premiered at Los Angeles Pacific Design Center.
 Gravity was presented at Berlin Art Week, courtesy of Iconoclast Galleries.
 It was featured in 2018 at Cannes, InOut Art Exhibition.
 As a painter, Haussman's solo art show Naturales, featuring large-scale matador and bull paintings (ink on paper), premiered at the Desoto gallery in Los Angeles and New York Scope Art Fair.